Nigel1992/Argonv3-RPI5-LibreELEC/wiki-content/Setup-Guide.md

 # Setup Guide

-This guide will walk you through using our PowerShell script to configure your Argon ONE V3 case with LibreELEC on Raspberry Pi 5.
+This guide will walk you through the complete setup process for the Argon ONE V3 case with LibreELEC on Raspberry Pi 5.

 ## Prerequisites

 ### Hardware Requirements
-- Raspberry Pi 5 with LibreELEC already installed
+- Raspberry Pi 5
 - Argon ONE V3 case
 - Network connection to your Pi

 ### Software Requirements
 - Windows PC with PowerShell 5.1 or later
+- LibreELEC installed on your Pi
 - Administrator privileges on your Windows PC
-- Network access to your LibreELEC device

-## Setup Steps
+## Installation Steps

 ### 1. Prepare Your System

-1. Ensure LibreELEC is installed and running on your Pi
+1. Install LibreELEC on your Raspberry Pi 5
 2. Note down your Pi's IP address from LibreELEC settings
 3. Make sure SSH is enabled in LibreELEC services

-### 2. Download and Run the Script
+### 2. Run the PowerShell Script

 #### Option 1: Direct Installation (Recommended)
 ```powershell